debezium/debezium-design-documents/DDD-42.md

 - **Eventual Consistency**: The system guarantees that the vector store eventually mirrors the source database.
 Operations are processed sequentially, and ordering guarantees are preserved per primary-key stream and connector partition to ensure that updates to the same logical row are never applied out-of-order.
 - **Out-of-Order Handling**: Deduplication and synchronization are anchored on the unique primary key mapping strategy (`TablePkIdStrategy`).
 Because updates are idempotent upserts on the vector store, out-of-order deliveries resolve to the latest database state.
 - **Atomic Updates**: To ensure that changing a database row does not leave dangling metadata keys or duplicate embeddings in the vector index, updates execute a sequential delete-then-upsert pipeline on the vector store adapter.
 - **Delete-then-Upsert Failure Recovery**: If the subsequent upsert operation fails after a delete succeeds, the document temporarily disappears from the vector database index.
 To close this consistency gap, the failed event is redirected to the `DeadLetterQueue` (DLQ), retaining the message sequence context.
-Replay workers read from the DLQ to retry the upsert, thereby restoring consistency without permanent data loss.
+To prevent out-of-order execution (e.g., a replay worker applying a retry event *after* a newer update has already been applied by the main worker), processing of subsequent update events for the affected primary key is blocked/paused while that key is in the retry/DLQ cycle.
+Replay workers retry the upsert sequentially, restoring consistency without race conditions or permanent data loss.
 - **Soft Delete Behavior**: Configured through the LiveContext parameter `soft_delete`.
 If enabled (`soft_delete=True`), Debezium delete operations (`op: "d"`) translate to a metadata update setting `_is_deleted: true` rather than a hard removal.

 ---